Conservative projection-based data-driven model order reduction of a fluid-kinetic spectral solver: Numerical Results

 \section{Numerical Results}

-In this section, we test the parametric ROM on electrostatic benchmark linear and nonlinear problems.
+In this section, we test the parametric ROM on two electrostatic benchmark problems.
 The temporal integrator, initial condition, and parametric setup are described in section~\ref{sec:implementation-details}.
 The numerical results for the weak Landau damping problem are presented in section~\ref{sec:weak-landau-damping-results}, and the two-stream instability in section~\ref{sec:two-stream-instability-results}.